webyom/grunt-yomb/README.md

 ## Conventions
 Too many configarations bring in complexity and is hard to maintain, so we make some conventions to ease our work.
 *We use "(example)" or "(dist, src)" to show an example. "src" links to source files, and "dist" links to built result files.*
 - JS file of which name is "main" or end with "-main", "\_main", ".main" is the target building file.
-For example, "main.js", "index-main.js", "index\_main.js" and "index.main.js" are target building files. ([dist](https://github.com/webyom/grunt-yomb-example/blob/master/dist/examples/simple), [src](https://github.com/webyom/grunt-yomb-example/blob/master/src/examples/simple))
+For example, "main.js", "index-main.js", "index\_main.js" and "index.main.js" are target building files ([dist](https://github.com/webyom/grunt-yomb-example/blob/master/dist/examples/simple), [src](https://github.com/webyom/grunt-yomb-example/blob/master/src/examples/simple)).
 - Dependancy module with relative path will be packaged with target building file.
 This process is recursive, which means if "main" requires "./foo", and "./foo" requires "./bar", then "main", "./foo" and "./bar" will be packaged together.
 `var foo = require('./foo');`
 `var bar = require('../bar');`
 `var vender = require('vender');`
-foo and bar will be packaged with target building file.
+foo and bar will be packaged with target building file ([dist](https://github.com/webyom/grunt-yomb-example/blob/master/dist/examples/package-dependancy), [src](https://github.com/webyom/grunt-yomb-example/blob/master/src/examples/package-dependancy)).
-If the output file is in the same folder, the output file names are "main-built.js" and "index-main-built.js" in order not to overwrite the orignal files, or else the output file name is the same as the target building file.
+If the output file is in the same folder, the output file names are "main-built.js", "index-main-built.js", "index_main_built.js" and "index.main.built.js" in order not to overwrite the orignal files, or else the output file name is the same as the target building file ([example](https://github.com/webyom/grunt-yomb-example/blob/master/src/examples/same-folder-output)).
 - Html file of which name is end with '.tpl' is micro template file.
 This file will be built into AMD module file.
 For example, you have a file named "cargo-list.tpl.html", and you can require it as below.
 `var cargoListTmpl = require('./cargo-list.tpl.html');`
 Then you can use it as below.